Genealogical transition in the noisy $N$-Branching Random Walk. How stronger selection may promote genetic diversity

-Recall that $\Xi$ is the PPP on $\R_+$ with intensity measure $\frac{dx}{x^2}$, and that $(w_i)_{i\geq1}$ are its atoms listed in decreasing order.
-As in the previous section, we aim at studying the asymptotic of the mass partition generated from the weighted sampling procedure without replacement, where the weight of index $i$ is given by $w_i^\beta$.

-In this section, we prove that all the high fitness children positioned above level $\approx N^{-\chi}$ are all chosen during the selection step with probability converging to 1 as $N\to\infty$ (Proposition \ref{prop:chooseFittest}); whereas the ``aggregated'' fitness of individuals below level $\approx N^{-\chi}$ becomes negligible as $N\to\infty$ (Proposition \ref{prop:smallMassTail}).
-We will use these two heuristics in Section \ref{sec:convBSC} in order to ``reduce'' the reproduction+selection steps of our model to those of the original exponential model of Brunet and Derrida \cite{BrunetDerridaMullerMunier2006,BrunetDerridaMullerMunier2007,BrunetDerrida2012} with an ```effective'' population size equal to $N^\chi$.
+In this section we prove that all the high fitness children positioned above level $\approx N^{-\chi}$ are all chosen during the selection step with probability converging to 1 as $N\to\infty$ (Proposition \ref{prop:chooseFittest}); whereas the ``aggregated'' fitness of individuals below level $\approx N^{-\chi}$ becomes negligible as $N\to\infty$ (Proposition \ref{prop:smallMassTail}).
+We will use these two heuristics in Section \ref{sec:convBSC} in order to ``reduce'' the dynamics of our model to those of the original exponential model of Brunet, Derrida et al \cite{BrunetDerridaMullerMunier2006,BrunetDerridaMullerMunier2007,BrunetDerrida2012} with an effective population size equal to $N^\chi$.

 \begin{proposition} Let $0<\eps<\chi$.
 Define the event